-Made with just 5 ingredients, these flourless almond butter cookies are chewy and packed with nutty goodness.
+Made with just 5 ingredients, these flourless almond butter cookies are chewy and packed with nutty vanilla, goodness.
+It’s a one-bowl cookie recipe that everyone loves.
 They get a sprinkle of sea salt on the top, and are a delicious gluten free cookie!

 I know what you’re thinking, these are probably just like the standard flourless peanut butter cookies (1 egg, 1 cup pb, 1 cup sugar).
 I’ve tried those – they’re good, but not great.
 Average.
 And I’m not here for average when it comes to baked goods.

 They always seem a bit dry and lacked a toothsome bite.
 Pushing down on them with a fork to make a criss-crossed pattern would cause the edges to crack (like this), which causes anxiety for a slight perfectionist.